leeturner/hugo-progression/README.md

 ![Hugo Progression Levels](https://github.com/leeturner/hugo-progression/blob/main/images/hugo-progression-levels.png "Hugo Progression Levels")

 The `datafilepartial` field links the markdown file to the specific html partial for this individual framework.
 We will create this html partial in the next step

+See the [examples in the `exampleSite`](https://github.com/leeturner/hugo-progression/tree/main/exampleSite/content) folder if you want to see more complete examples.

 #### 2.3) Create The HTML Partial